shamsway/octant/terraform/restic/README.md

 export RESTIC_PASSWORD="password"
 export HOSTNAME="octant-backup"
 ```
 Run `terraform show terraform.tfstate` and copy the script contents to a file in the Occtant cluter (e.g. `/tmp/backup.sh`).
 Execute to debug.
+The rendered script is also stored in the Nomad variables under `nomad/jobs/restic-backup`